chemacabeza/my-github-projects/AI-related/courses/Flux_Step_by_Step/docs/Section-4.md

   }"
 ```

+The paramter that is named "`disable_safety_checker`" allows you to create images that are Not Suitable For Work.

 Once you have created the following Bash script, you will have enable the permissions for execution with...

 ```shell